Meriden, West Midlands: Triumph motorcycles

 From 1941 until 1983, Meriden was associated with the large Triumph motorcycles production plant.

 Its original Priory Street factory in Coventry was destroyed by the Luftwaffe during World War II.

 As documented in the book Forty Summers Ago, the factory was visited by Steve McQueen and Bud Ekins with the rest of the 1964 U.S. International Six Day Trials team to collect their specially prepared Triumphs.

 In 1973, Triumph workers blockaded the factory from the new owners, Norton Villiers Triumph (NVT), to prevent closure.
 The government loaned the subsequent Meriden Workers Co-Operative money to buy the factory and later to market the Triumph motorcycles they produced.
 The sit-in and formation of the co-operative were the subject of much media interest including David Edgar's play, Events Following The Closure Of A Motorcycle Factory.
 Trading later as Triumph Motorcycles (Meriden) Ltd., the co-operative eventually closed in August 1983, the factory being demolished the following year.
-A new company, Triumph Motorcycles Ltd was established in 1984, and moved to Hinckley, Leicestershire, in 1988.
+A new company, Triumph Motorcycles Ltd was established in 1984, and moved to Hinckley in Leicestershire, in 1988.

 A housing development was built on the site of the Triumph motorcycle factory at Meriden, now known as Millisons Wood, up the hill out of the main village.
 Road names on the estate include Triumph motorcycle model names Bonneville Close and Daytona Drive.
 A plaque commemorating the site's former use stands outside Bonneville Close.